evertrust/horizon-ansible/README.md

   - name: evertrust.horizon
 ```

+### Dependencies

-The python module dependencies are not installed by `ansible-galaxy`.
+Some modules require external Python dependencies (mainly the `cryptography` module), which are not installed by `ansible-galaxy`.
 They can be manually installed using pip:

     pip install requirements.txt

+## Documentation

+The full documentation for this collection can be found at [evertrust.github.io/horizon-ansible/html](https://evertrust.github.io/horizon-ansible/html/).

 ## Licensing